Sebastian Bordt

 Hi there!
 I'm a postdoctoral researcher interested in large language models and interpretability.
 I work in the theory of machine learning group at the University of Tübingen with Ulrike von Luxburg.

 During my PhD, I worked on a variety of different topics in explainable machine learning.
 For example, I have worked on the connections between post-hoc methods and interpretable models, and on the suitability of explanation algorithms for regulation.
-If you are interested in these topics, take a look at this blog post.
+I wrote up my perspective on explainable machine learning in this ICML'25 position paper.

 Recent News